 YNAB’s 4 Rules of a Money Management Methodology

 You Need a Budget is built on four principles, or rules, as they call them.
 They are:

 - Stop Living Paycheck to Paycheck

 - Roll with the Punches

-It’s these four rules that set YNAB a part from the competition, I believe.
-If you are a Dave Ramsey fan and believe in the power of the zero-based budget, then this software is right up your alley.
+It’s these four rules that set YNAB apart from the competition, I believe.
+If you are a Dave Ramsey fan and belief in the power of the zero-based budget, then this software is right up your alley.

 Read more about YNAB’s four rules to budget by.

 Check out this recent comment from a reader,

 “I have YNAB 3 (beta), and I cannot say enough about this budgeting software.
 IMO it is the BEST user-friendly budget software I’ve ever bought.
 It’s worth every penny.
 I think the four rules are the foundation from which to go by when starting a budget.” – Jo